sonatype-nexus-community/teamcity-nexusiq-plugin/README.md

 1. Run `mvn clean package` to build the plugin
 2. Run `mvn tc-sdk:start` to start TeamCity server with the plugin

+## To install
+1. Run the build
+2. copy into plugins folder of team city
+3. configure artifacts "response.json" - no quotes
+4. download nexusiq cli to the agent
+5. fill in form
+6. run